Buying Advice Guide

 6. Why we only use the latest hardware

-Ryzen 1200 | Motherboard | DDR4 RAM | Ryzen 3600 compatibile | £120 combo
+Ryzen 1200 | A320 motherboard | DDR4 RAM | Ryzen 5000 series compatibile | £120 combo

-GPUs however, are different.
+GPUs are different.
 There is a lot of value to be had from using older GPUs alongside a newer CPU, motherboard and RAM.

 Explain - Monitor Resolution, Frames Per Second and Hertz